Aarojy/WSK-react/README.md

+Open [Link](https://users.metropolia.fi/~aarojy/root/Web-sovelluskehitys_TX00EY23-3007/React/Routing/) to view it in the browser.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.